sanger-bentley-group/cps_extractor/README.md

   | `--serotype` | Any valid serotype string <br />(Default: None) | Manually set the serotype of your input sequences instead of having it determined by SeroBA |

+## Default database
+  The default database is stored at: https://github.com/Oliver-Lorenz-dev/cps_reference_database

 ## Credits
   See `Citations.MD` for the full list of citations.